 BY BRAD SCHLUETER

 It’s happened to all of us.
-A song comes on the radio, and you tap your foot along with the music.
+A song comes on the radio, and you tap your foot along with the music and the drum intro.
 A few beats later, you suddenly discover that something is very wrong.
 Your foot wasn’t on the downbeat after all.
 Count 1 has suddenly appeared someplace else, far away from where you thought it was, much like a Criss Angel magic trick.
 This has happened to all of us, momentarily inducing that terrifying feeling we get when we’ve leaned too far back in a chair, hovering on the brink of disaster.

 We’ve collected a few well-known and some not-so-well-known examples of these songs and tried to decipher how and why this deception occurs.
 Hopefully, this admittedly incomplete sampling of tunes can serve as a primer that may help you survive a train wreck onstage and achieve “oneness” with your band.